MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Mail/New-MgUserMailFolderChildFolderMessageRule.md

 Create a messageRule object by specifying a set of conditions and actions.
 Outlook carries out those actions if an incoming message in the user's Inbox meets the specified conditions.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [New-MgBetaUserMailFolderChildFolderMessageRule](/powershell/module/Microsoft.Graph.Beta.Mail/New-MgBetaUserMailFolderChildFolderMessageRule?view=graph-powershell-beta)

 ## SYNTAX

 ### CreateExpanded (Default)